-Course Description/Narrative: This introductory course is for all freshmen students that will introduce them to the high school experience by discovering school opportunities in careerbased pathway and academy programming, will build a plan for their high and post-high school experiences, and will focus on learning strategies for successful transitioning into the high school environment.
-Students will engage in content in this course exploring the Omaha Public School Portrait of a Graduate, benchmarks of a College and Career Continuum, and Nebraska's College and Career Readiness Standards..
+This introductory course is for all freshmen students that will introduce them to the high school experience by discovering school opportunities in career-based and academy programming.
+Students will build a plan for their high and post-high school experiences and focus on learning strategies for successfully transitioning into the high school environment.
+Students will engage in content in the course exploring the Omaha Public School Portrait of a Graduate, benchmarks of a College and Career continuum, and Nebraska's College and Career Readiness Standards